EPA’s Web Label Initiative Flawed

 As I said, the Web is an outstanding means of communicating information and adding convenience, but it’s way too soon in its lifespan to consider making it the sole source for label information that’s so critical to proper use and stewardship.

 ARA is sending a letter with as many co-signatures as it can gather by end of day Wednesday, November 17.
-To view the text of the letter, click here.
-To submit your name and get your organization on the signature list, click here to fill out the form.

 THE FOLLOWING WAS ADDED BY THE AUTHOR: